ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 * Delete the toolchain
 * Delete the two Cloud Foundry applications deployed in the two regions
+* Delete the GLB, origin pools, and the health check
 * Delete the DNS configuration

 ## Related content